Civil Society calls on the African National Congress (ANC) To enhance efforts to assist in resolving the political con_ ict in Zimbabwe

 The Crisis in Zimbabwe Coalition is a coalition alliance of civil society groups in Zimbabwe with a common vision for a democratic Zimbabwe in which there is sustainable socio-economic development and a fairer distribution of wealth for

+all.
 The Coalition believes that lasting socio-economic development is founded on

 strong, democratic institutions and values of accountability, transparency, rooting